sukykaur/AzureBlueprintDW/overview.md

 ## Threat Model

-The data flow diagram (DFD) for this reference architecture is available [online](https://aka.ms/blueprintdwthreatmodel) or can be found below:
+The data flow diagram (DFD) for this reference architecture is available for [download](https://aka.ms/blueprintdwthreatmodel) or can be found below:

 ![alt text](https://github.com/sukykaur/AzureBlueprintDW/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20-%20FedRAMP%20Hybrid%20Paas%20IaaS%20Data%20Warehouse%20Threat%20Model.PNG?raw=true)

 ## Compliance Documentation
 The [Azure Security and Compliance Blueprint – FedRAMP High Customer Responsibility Matrix](https://aka.ms/blueprinthighcrm) lists all security controls required by the FedRAMP High baseline.
 Similarly, the [Azure Security and Compliance Blueprint – FedRAMP Moderate Customer Responsibility Matrix](https://aka.ms/blueprintcrmmod) lists all security controls required by the FedRAMP Moderate baseline.
 Both documents detail whether the implementation of each control is the responsibility of Microsoft, the customer, or shared between the two.

-The [Azure Security and Compliance Blueprint - FedRAMP High Control Implementation Matrix](https://aka.ms/blueprintdwcimhigh) and the [Azure Security and Compliance Blueprint - FedRAMP Moderate Control Implementation Matrix](https://aka.ms/blueprintdwcimmod) provide information on which controls are covered by the data warehouse architecture in each FedRAMP baseline.
-The matrixes also provide detailed descriptions of how the implementation meets the criteria of each covered control.
+The [Azure Security and Compliance Blueprint - FedRAMP High Control Implementation Matrix](https://aka.ms/blueprintdwcimhigh) and the [Azure Security and Compliance Blueprint - FedRAMP Moderate Control Implementation Matrix](https://aka.ms/blueprintdwcimmod) provide information on which controls are covered by the data warehouse architecture for each FedRAMP baseline, including detailed descriptions of how the implementation meets the requirements of each covered control.

 ## Disclaimer